Download Fact sheet: About the Fair Work Ombudsman (pdf 155KB)

 The Fair Work Ombudsman is an independent statutory agency created by the Fair Work Act 2009.
 We replace and build on the work and services previously undertaken by the Workplace Ombudsman and the general advisory function of the Workplace Authority.

-The Acting Fair Work Ombudsman and head of the Agency is Michael Campbell, a statutory appointee under the Fair Work Act 2009.
+The Fair Work Ombudsman and head of the Agency is Natalie James, a statutory appointee under the Fair Work Act 2009.
 The Fair Work Ombudsman is supported by Fair Work Inspectors and other staff assisting with the performance of workplace compliance and advisory functions set out in the Fair Work Act 2009.

 The Fair Work Ombudsman has offices in 26 locations throughout Australia, which are located in a number of regional centres and capital cities of all states and territories.